-Administrative warnings are issued by the Committee on Academic Standing whenever necessary; e.g., when a student fails to take the QR exam within the allotted time frame or when a student fails to comply with an administrative policy or deadline.
+Administrative warnings are issued by the Committee on Academic Standing whenever necessary (e.g., when a student fails to take the QR exam within the allotted time frame or fails to comply with an administrative policy or deadline).
 Students receive such a warning only once; failure to comply with the warning can lead to more serious consequences.